 This abuse is used to avoid resolution and the person will not take responsibility

 The person who is the “target” will usually have high empathy and conflict-resolution skills.
 This person will work so hard to try and work things out and will do what they can to try and stop the silence.
 It is a type of abuse that no one should tolerate.

 This type of abuse is damaging to our health.
 It is passive-aggressive.
-It causes distress and threatens human emotional needs of needing to belong.
-Our self-esteem is low.
-This type of abuse can make us feel powerless and feel shame.
+It causes distress and threatens the human emotional needs of needing to belong.
+If our self-esteem is low, this type of abuse can make us feel powerless and feel shame.

 Remember, just because you cannot see this type of abuse, does not mean that it is not harmful.
 Victims of this type of damage can suffer PTSD.
 Because of being excluded and ignored and shunned, many people feel symptoms of post-traumatic stress disorder and depression.

 As far as being in a relationship – couples argue.
 Debate.
 It is human nature.
 But, if you are a victim of “the silent treatment” in a relationship, it is highly dysfunctional.
 Studies now show that couples will divorce 100% of the time when silent treatment is used by one of the partners.